arangodb/arangodb/Documentation/Books/HTTP/Transaction/README.md

 ### Stream Transactions

-The [Stream Transactions](StreamTransaction.md) allows you to perform a multi-document transaction with individual begin and commit / abort commands.
+[Stream Transactions](StreamTransaction.md) allow you to perform a multi-document transaction with individual begin and commit / abort commands.
 This is similar to the way traditional RDBMS do it with *BEGIN*, *COMMIT* and *ROLLBACK* operations.